|

 It would seem too easy just to have stolen a car off the street, instead of

-successfully raid the bank in Camden?
-How did she really think that she was
+be able to successfully raid the bank in Camden?
+How did she really think that

-going to get her Cowboy out of a large, heavily guarded and well run jail like
+she was going to get her Cowboy out of a large, heavily guarded and well run

-Huntsville?
-There are no obvious answers to these questions other than she had
+jail like Huntsville?
+There are no obvious answers to these questions other

 At the time of the murder she would have been hanged, if convicted, as Julia